farhan5248/sheepdogblog/_posts/2025-07-24-creating-pull-in-your-factory.md

 Rewarding only the fire-fighters can create career arsonists.
 Reward the fire-safety inspector as well.

-Overburden is a lack of safety.
+Overburden is a lack of safety; folks get hurt and then they slow down.
 First identify where are things going wrong, you'll need some sort of data Once you have data, do this
 1. Prioritize where to start.